eliasmpw/Machine_Learning_2018/README.md

     Type "help", "copyright", "credits" or "license" for more information.
     ```

-3. You need to install the **matplotlib** python package, by running the following command on the terminal:
+3. In order to generate the plots/graphics used on the report, you need to install the **matplotlib** python package, by running the following command on the terminal:
     ```
     pip install matplotlib
     ```